Elk hunting to return to Missouri on limited basis

+Elk hunting could return to Missouri next year but on a very limited scale

-JEFFERSON CITY – Elk hunting could return to Missouri next year but on a very limited scale.
+JEFFERSON CITY, Mo.
+(AP) — Elk hunting could return to Missouri next year but on a very limited scale.

 The St. Louis Post-Dispatch reports that the Missouri Department of Conservation suggests in a draft set of rules published this week that it may initially only award five elk hunting permits through a lottery system.